Finite-size scaling in quasi-3D stick percolation: Conclusion

 \section{Conclusion}

 We have extended the universal finite-size scaling framework for continuum stick percolation from two dimensions to quasi-three-dimensional systems in which wires of finite diameter stack vertically under sequential deposition.
-The percolation threshold for the Q3D model is $N_c l^2 = 6.850923 \pm 0.00014$, approximately $21.5\%$ above the established 2D value of $5.6373$, reflecting the reduced contact density caused by vertical stacking.
+The percolation threshold for the Q3D model is $N_c l^2 = 6.850923 \pm 0.000014$, approximately $21.5\%$ above the established 2D value of $5.6373$, reflecting the reduced contact density caused by vertical stacking.
 The threshold is independent of the wire diameter-to-length ratio $d/l$ over at least three orders of magnitude ($10^{-3}$ to $10^{-1}$), consistent with the scale invariance of the contact topology under sequential deposition.

 The spanning probability data for the Q3D system collapse onto the same universal finite-size scaling function as the 2D continuum and lattice models, with universal coefficients consistent with known 2D values.
-This provides evidence that Q3D stick percolation belongs to the two-dimensional random percolation universality class, as expected from the planar geometry of the connectivity transition.
-In particular, the quality of the data collapse and the consistency of the extracted $K_3$ and $K_5$ with known 2D values provide an a posteriori justification for the assumed correlation-length exponent $\nu = 4/3$; an incorrect value of $\nu$ would produce poor collapse and inconsistent scaling coefficients.
+Together with the planar geometry of the connectivity transition (vertical stacking alters which crossings register as contacts but not necessarily the dimensionality of the underlying connectivity problem), this is consistent with Q3D stick percolation belonging to the two-dimensional random percolation universality class.
+We stress that our analysis assumes $\nu=4/3$ rather than determining it; the collapse confirms consistency with this value but is not an independent measurement of the correlation-length exponent.
+A definitive assignment of the universality class would require independent determination of the critical exponents, a subject of potential further work.
 The nonuniversal parameters ($a_1$ and $b_0$) differ between the two models, as discussed in Section~IV, but these do not affect the universality of the scaling function.